intesurahmed/Json_Parser/README.md

 # Json_Parser
-A random  json parser  python script  and generating csv with the extracted informations from the json.
+A random  json parser  python script  and generating csv with the specific extracted informations from the json.
-Created this script for a specific task.
+Wrote this script for a specific task.